Ever wonder why your cat sleeps on your pillow?

-Safety and warmth also play a role and probably other factors that only cats know about.
+Safety and warmth also play a role, as do probably other factors that only cats know about.

-While it’s hard to understand the feline’s mind, I’ve got some pretty good guesses why your cat wants to share a pillow.
+While it’s hard to understand the feline’s mind, we’ve got some pretty good guesses why your cat wants to share a pillow.

 Let’s unravel this mystery together.